Thyroid and Neck Surgery Made Easy -- How to Become a Patient at the Clayman Thyroid Center.

 Have a Question?

-The Clayman Thyroid Cancer Center is by far the world's leading thyroid cancer treatment center with the world's most experienced team dedicated to thyroid cancer surgery and other surgically related thyroid diseases.
-That is the only thing that we do.
+The Clayman Thyroid Center is America's leading thyroid surgery center with some of the world's most experienced personnel dedicated to thyroid and thyroid cancer surgery.
+This is the only thing we do.

-Because of Dr. Clayman's expertise, people from all over the US and many other countries travel to Tampa to have thyroid surgery or be cured of their thyroid cancer.
-Because of Dr. Clayman's unparalleled experience there are also unparalleled results.
-His publications have established the standard of surgical excellence and control of persistent/recurrent papillary thyroid cancer and even aggressive/invasive thyroid cancers.
-For patients with small thyroid cancers, with or without spread to neck lymph nodes, nearly 99% of patients are cured at their very first visit with him-almost all via an operation that takes between 30-60 minutes, going home between 1 and 2 hours after surgery or staying over night depending upon the required surgery .
-We strive for a cure rate of over 99% because we simply can't allow patients to go through the trouble of getting to Tampa and not being cured.
-However, don't let the fact that Dr. Clayman performs so many thyroid operations make you think that he doesn't treat all of his patients well.
-He does!
-In fact, every patient is given Dr. Clayman's home telephone number and cell phone number so they have access to them if the need arises.
-We don't have an answering service.
-Importantly, we do not have students or surgery residents or fellows performing any thyroid operations (this is important to you!).
-There simply is no way to perform this quality of surgery with the expertise Dr. Clayman provides while having a surgeon in training being the person performing the operation.
+Because of our expertise, people from all over the US and many other countries travel to Tampa to have thyroid surgery or be cured of their thyroid cancer.
+Our publications have established the standard of surgical excellence and control of persistent/recurrent papillary thyroid cancer and even aggressive/invasive thyroid cancers.
+For patients with small thyroid cancers, with or without spread to neck lymph nodes, nearly 99% of patients are cured at their very first visit with us - almost all via an operation that takes between 30-60 minutes, going home a few hours after surgery or staying over night depending upon the required surgery .
+Importantly, we do not have students or surgery residents or fellows performing any thyroid operations (this is important to you).
+There is no way to perform this quality of surgery while having a surgeon in training being the person performing the operation.
 Click here to read more about Dr. Gary Clayman.

-We provide the safest and most successful thyroid cancer operations available anywhere in the world which is why we have testimonials from so many grateful patients.
-We will help arrange all aspects of the trip except the travel.
+We will help arrange all aspects of your care except the travel.
 Typically, a patient can fly to Tampa, have their thyroid surgery, and return home in the same time that he/she would be in the hospital if a standard thyroid operation was performed someplace else.
-Nearly half of all of our patients are able to go home within 2.5 hours of the operation.
-The other half are able to go home the following morning with the exception of the most very major thyroid cancer surgeries.
+Many of our patients are able to go home within 2.5 hours of the operation.
+Others are able to go home (or to their hotel) the following morning with the exception of the most very major thyroid cancer surgeries.

-Click Here to read what patients say about having surgery by Dr. Clayman at the Clayman Thyroid Cancer Center.
-When you return home, you see your doctor or endocrinologist in 1- 2 month's time.
+Click Here to read what patients say about having surgery by Dr. Clayman at the Clayman Thyroid Surgery and Thyroid Cancer Center.
+When you return home, you see your doctor or endocrinologist in 1-2 month's time.
 There are no stitches to take out (they all dissolve).
-You will see a superglue type material over your incision.
-There is nothing to do except shower and towel dry over the applied glue .
+You can shower and return to most normal activites the next day.
 We will provide you a pre-printed lab slip to get your blood tested in a month or two and will send the results of this test directly to all of your doctors.
 We will communicate directly with all of your doctors who will be sent detailed information about your thyroid operation--they will have all your pertinent records before you see them a month or two after the operation.
-Your doctors will also get a personal letter describing what was done and they will get a photo of the removed thyroid tumor and detailed pathology report and measurements of your parathyroid hormone levels after your surgery.
-The best part of course, is that the most common thyroid cancer surgeries performed by Dr. Clayman have a cure rate of nearly 99%, the risk of complications is extremely low (far less than one percent risk), the incision is generally very small (usually about 1 inch) and postoperative pain is very little (usually lasts only a few hours).
+Your doctors will also get a personal letter describing what was done and they will get a photo of the removed thyroid tumor and detailed pathology report.
+The best part of course, is that the most common thyroid cancer surgeries performed by our team have a cure rate of nearly 99%, the risk of complications is extremely low (far less than one percent risk), the incision is generally very small (usually about 1 inch) and postoperative pain is very little (usually lasts only a few hours).

-All of Dr. Clayman's patients get only the exact surgery they require.
+All of our patients get only the exact surgery they require.
 It may be a minimally invasive thyroidectomy with an incision about an inch in length.
+It may be that a remote surgery without an incision on the neck.
 It may be a surgery to remove thyroid cancer that has spread to the lymph nodes of the side of the neck.
 The surgery may change based upon findings during the evaluation or findings during surgery.
 This is truly personalized care.
 The right surgery for you and for the cure of your thyroid cancer.
-We decide on the extent of surgery based upon your Thyroid Cancer Center comprehensive evaluation and findings during surgery- this is the only way to assure that you receive the exact operation you require to address all of your disease!
+We decide on the extent and best approach for your surgery based upon your Thyroid Center comprehensive evaluation and findings during surgery- this is the only way to assure that you receive the exact operation you require to address all of your disease!
 Please read this again, this is what confuses the most people.
-And yes, we will take care of any worrisome findings during your operation-Dr. Clayman does this all the time.
+And yes, we will take care of any worrisome findings during your operation-All of our Surgeons do this all the time.

 - Early stage papillary thyroid cancer cure rate 99.9%